 PROBUPHINE is a controlled substance (CIII) because it contains buprenorphine that can be a target for people who abuse prescription medicines or street drugs.
 If it comes out of your arm, keep the implant in a safe and secure place away from others, especially children.
+Tell your healthcare provider if you are living in a household where there are small children.
+If a child is accidentally exposed to PROBUPHINE, get emergency help or call 911 right away.
 Protect the implants from theft until you can return them to your healthcare provider.
 Never give your PROBUPHINE to anyone else, because it may cause death or harm them.
 Selling or giving away PROBUPHINE is against the law.